oracle/python-oracledb/doc/src/api_manual/module.rst

     The default value is False.

-    The ``ssl_version`` parameter is expected to be one of the constants "ssl.TLSVersion.TLSv1_2" or "ssl.TLSVersion.TLSv1_3" and specifies the TLS protocol version to use.
+    The ``ssl_version`` parameter is expected to be one of the constants "ssl.TLSVersion.TLSv1_2" or "ssl.TLSVersion.TLSv1_3" which identifies the
+    TLS protocol version used.
 These constants are defined in the Python `ssl <https://docs.python.org/3/library/ssl.html>`__ module.
 This
     parameter can be specified when establishing connections with the protocol "tcps".
-This parameter is used in both python-oracledb Thin and Thick modes.
-The value "ssl.TLSVersion.TLSv1_3" requires Oracle Database 23ai and for Thick mode, Oracle Client 23ai is additionally required.
+This value is used in both python-oracledb Thin and Thick modes.
+    The value "ssl.TLSVersion.TLSv1_3" requires Oracle Database 23ai.
+If you are using python-oracledb Thick mode, Oracle Client 23ai is additionally required.

     If the ``handle`` parameter is specified, it must be of type OCISvcCtx\* and is only of use when embedding Python in an application (like